MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-office-365-to-microsoft-cloud-app-security.md

 robots: noindex,nofollow
 ---
 # Connect Office 365 to Microsoft Cloud App Security
-  This section provides instructions for connecting [!INCLUDE[Adallom](./includes/adallom_md.md)] to your existing Microsoft Office 365 account using the app connector API.
+  This section provides instructions for connecting Cloud App Security to your existing Microsoft Office 365 account using the app connector API.